Rigorous results concerning the Holstein--Hubbard model: Abstract

 \section{Abstract}

-The Holstein model has been widely accepted as a model of electrons interacting with the phonons.
-Analysis of its ground states was accomplished two decades ago.
-However obtained results did not completely take account of the repulsive Coulomb interactions.
-Recent progress has made it possible to treat such interactions rigorously.
-In this paper, we study the Holstein-Hubbard model with the repulsive Coulomb interactions.
-Ground state properties of the model are investigated.
-Especially, the ground state of the Hamiltonian is proven to be unique for an even number of electrons on bipartite connected lattice.
-In addition, we give a rigorous upper bound on the charge susceptibility.
-The effects of the repulsive Coulomb interaction induce several technical difficulties.
+The Holstein model has been widely accepted as a model comprising electrons interacting with phonons; analysis of this model's ground states was accomplished two decades ago.
+However, the results were obtained without completely taking repulsive Coulomb interactions into account.
+Recent progress has made it possible to treat such interactions rigorously; in this paper, we study the Holstein--Hubbard model with repulsive Coulomb interactions.
+The ground state properties of the model are investigated; in particular, the ground state of the Hamiltonian is proven to be unique for an even number of electrons on a bipartite connected lattice.
+In addition, we provide a rigorous upper bound on charge susceptibility.